strozz1/image-interpolation/README.md

 ### Steps:

 1. Once the application is open, select an image from your local storage.
-2. After the image is loaded, press the "Select" button to define an area of interest.
-3. Click and drag the mouse over the desired portion of the image.
+2. Click and drag the mouse over the desired portion of the image.
 Releasing the mouse button will confirm the selection.
+3. After selecting the area, press the "Select" button to start the interpolation process.
-4. The selected area will then be scaled using the default interpolation method (**bilinear interpolation** by default).
+4. The selected area will then be scaled using the chosen method.

 A new window will display the upscaled result of the selected portion.

-### Note:

-To change the interpolation method, modify the `interpolate` function in `main.py`.
-Future updates may include a graphical interface to allow method selection.

 ## Future Improvements
 - Use GPU for better time on matrix operations
 - Implementing **bicubic** and **spline** interpolation methods.
 - Improving user interface (kinda poor right now, not really into UIs)
-- Adding a user interface option for selecting interpolation methods.
+- ~~Adding a user interface option for selecting interpolation methods.~~
 - Optimizing edge case handling for various image resolutions and types.